-It should be noted that one of the 23 authors on this study Valter D Longo has equity interest in L-Nutra and that Hein Putter has shares in a company that invested in L-Nutra, the makers of Xentigen.
+It should be noted that one of the 23 authors on this study Valter Longo has equity interest in L-Nutra and that Hein Putter has shares in a biological sciences company that invested in L-Nutra, the makers of Xentigen longevity diet.

 Fasting Mimicking Diets and Dexamethasone

 As mentioned above, dexamethasone is a corticosteroid that is often used during chemotherapy treatment to stimulate the appetite, manage nausea, and vomiting, to reduce inflammation and fluid retention and manage other side-effects.

 But one of the effects of dexamethasone is to increase the blood sugar and insulin levels (de Groot, 2015).
 This may negate some of the metabolic benefits of fasting or a fasting mimicking diet.
 If fasting or a fasting mimicking diet is something you want to try before your chemotherapy, then you should discuss with your oncologist and included in that discussion should be whether dexamethasone can be skipped or not.

 Study No. 2 Real Food Fasting Mimicking Diet and Breast and Ovarian Cancer